Frequently Asked Questions

 • Do you take insurance?

-Forensic evaluations are not covered by insurance as they are not medically necessary.
-They are for the purpose of psycho-legal matters.
 For clinical neuropsychological evaluations, we are not in-network with any insurance companies.
 To provide quality service to our clients, we decided to work directly with our clients.
+We can provide you with a superbill for potential reimbursement, but we cannot submit any billing on your behalf.

-Oftentimes, insurance companies will say they cover services and then go back on what they said once the claim is in, leaving you with the bill and broken promises.
+A note about insurance.
+Often, insurance companies will say they cover services and then go back on what they said once the claim is in, leaving you with the bill and broken promises.
 Also, insurance companies dictate how many hours and what type of standardized testing methods can be used since they are paying.
-Often, they will “approve or authorize” X amount of hours, not nearly enough to complete a comprehensive and well-informed evaluation of your child.
+Often, they will “approve or authorize” X number of hours, not nearly enough to complete a comprehensive and well-informed evaluation.
+We pride ourselves on providing you with a thorough evaluation and report and utilizing the most up-to-date evidence-based measures.

 • What type of payment do you accept?

 We accept all major credit cards.
 We also accept Health Savings Accounts, Flexible Spending Accounts, and Health Reimbursement Accounts (HSA/FSA/HRA).
-We require payment in full at your first appointment.
+We require payment in full to secure your appointment.

 • What about "Out of Network" Benefits?